SKrotkih/NeuralNetwork/README.md

-# The neural network calculator
+# Simple calculator with Neural network.

-The simple neural network example.
-The iOS app can add two decimal numbers.
+It can summarize two decimal numbers.

 ## Requirements